maxah/SAC-Tools/README.md

 # SAC-Tools
 Superalgos Contributor Tools

-  Since the Superalgos project, at the moment, does not have some built-in tools for calculating the volume of contributions, some useful tools are implemented separately in this repository.
-At the moment this tool is aimed at the translation team.
+  Since the Superalgos project, at the moment, does not have some built-in tools for calculating the volume of contributions and some statistics on the documents, some useful tools are implemented separately in this repository.
+At the moment this tool is aimed at the translation team and for those who work with documents.
 The functionality will be expanded as needed.

 Implemented features:
 - Word count in documents, books and tutorials